melpa/melpa/README.md

 * `README.markdown`
 * `smex.el`

-Since there is only one `.el` file, this package only needs the `:url` and `:fetcher` specified,
+Since there is only one `.el` file, this package only needs the `:repo` and `:fetcher` specified,

 ```elisp